thepolicylab-projectportals/project-portal-theme/NEW-SITE-INSTRUCTIONS.md

 - Duplicate the [`example`](./project-portal-example) directory and rename to something like `project-portal-<site id>` where `<site id>` is a unique identifier for the government which wants the site.
 This directory is a yarn workspace.
 - Update the `./project-portal-<site id>/package.json` so that the "name" field exactly matches the directory name `project-portal-<site id>`.

-### Update `gatsby-config.js` file
+### Update `gatsby-config.ts` file

-The `./project-portal-<site id>/gatsby-config.js` file defines how to build the site and includes or loads all relevant metadata, configuration and static text.
-Update the `gatsby-config.js` as needed.
+The `./project-portal-<site id>/gatsby-config.ts` file defines how to build the site and includes or loads all relevant metadata, configuration and static text.
+Update the `gatsby-config.ts` as needed.

 ### Add scripts to `package.json`